 Since 2009, mark-recapture studies in the Colorado River near its confluence with the LCR (i.e., the Near Shore Ecology study from 2009 to 2011 and the JCM study from 2012 onwards) have led to a much improved understanding of the population dynamics of humpback chub that spawn in the LCR.
-These studies have led to insights into how rainbow trout and environmental conditions affect the growth and survival of juvenile humpback chub (Dzul and others, 2016; Yackulic and others, In Review), allowing for better understanding of the likely consequences of different management alternatives (e.g., modellingto support the LTEMP EIS), including different flows and mechanical removal.
+These studies have led to insights into how rainbow trout and environmental conditions affect the growth and survival of juvenile humpback chub (Dzul and others, 2016; Yackulic and others, In Review), allowing for better understanding of the likely consequences of different management alternatives (e.g., as examined in modelling carried out to support development of the LTEMP EIS), including different flows and mechanical removal.
 This work suggests that if there were consistently half as many rainbow trout near the LCR, we would expect approximately 25% more adult humpback chub at equilibrium (Yackulic and others, In Review).
-While this prediction of 25% more adult humpback chub is fairly insensitive to annual juvenile production in the LCR, the predicted equilibrium abundance of adult humpback chub is extremely sensitive.
-If juvenile humpback chub production is relatively high (e.g., 25,000 juveniles in July in the LCR), there may be no need to take action to reduce rainbow trout abundance to maintain a population greater than 5,000 adult humpback chub over the long term.
-On the other hand, if juvenile humpback chub production is relatively low (e.g., 15,000), reducing rainbow trout abundance may be essential to maintain humpback chub populations above 5,000 adults.
+While this prediction of 25% more adult humpback chub is fairly insensitive to annual juvenile production in the LCR, the prediction of equilibrium abundance of adult humpback chub is extremely sensitive.
+If juvenile humpback chub production in the LCR is relatively high (e.g., 25,000 juveniles in July in the LCR), there may be no need to take action to reduce rainbow trout abundance in the CRe mainstem above the LCR confluence to maintain a population of humpback chub in the CRe mainstem greater than 5,000 adults over the long term.
+On the other hand, if juvenile humpback chub production in the LCR is relatively low (e.g., 15,000), reducing rainbow trout abundance in the CRe mainstem above the LCR confluence may be essential to maintain humpback chub populations in the CRe mainstem above 5,000 adults.
 Direct estimates of juvenile humpback chub production in the LCR over the last few years have been low (~14,000,), however, this covers a short time period and there has been extreme year to year variation (e.g., ~25,000 in 2015 followed by ~3,000 in 2016), necessitating additional study of juvenile humpback chub production.